 Prior to the release of their first album, Led Zeppelin made live appearances at the University of Surrey and in London in October 1968, then went on their first American tour in December 1968.
 In their first year, Led Zeppelin made four concert tours in the USA, and another four tours in the UK.
 Their second album was recorded entirely on the road at several American recording studios, and was an even greater success than the first one.
-'Whole Lotta Love', 'Heartbraker', 'Living, Loving Maid', and 'Ramble On' became big international hits.
+"Whole Lotta Love", "Heartbreaker", "Living, Loving Maid", and "Ramble On" became big international hits.

 Each member of the quartet contributed to their compositions, thus setting a fine example of group creativity.
 Their songs and albums rambled on with the highly versatile voice-guitar interplay.
 Plant's incredible vocal range and Page's enchanting guitar solos were as responsible for the band's singularity as its musical wanderlust.
 Plant's and Page's musicianship was supported by the tight playing by John Paul Jones on bass, and John Bonham on drums.
 The intense interaction of all four players on stage gave their live performances a visual counterpoint to well intertwined harmonic and rhythmic structures of their compositions.

-Their third album, Led Zeppelin III, influenced by folk and Celtic music, offered more inventiveness with acoustic/electric sound-work, and revealed more of the band's versatility with such compositions as the 'Immigrant Song' and 'Since I've Been Loving You'.
-With the release of their 4th, and most popular album, Led Zeppelin achieved a reputation of the biggest band in the world.
-'Stairway to Heaven' became the most played radio hit, several other songs became rock classics, and nobody knows how many more times their lines would help other musicians (like the opening riff from 'How Many More Times' was later used by Pink Floyd in their hit 'Money').
+Their third album, Led Zeppelin III, influenced by folk and Celtic music, offered more inventiveness with acoustic/electric sound-work, and revealed more of the band's versatility with such compositions as the "Immigrant Song" and "Since I've Been Loving You".
+With the release of their fourth, and most popular album, Led Zeppelin achieved a reputation of the biggest band in the world.
+'Stairway to Heaven' became the most played radio hit, several other songs became rock classics, and nobody knows how many more times their lines would help other musicians (like the opening riff from "How Many More Times" was later used by Pink Floyd in their hit "Money").

 Capitalizing on the success of their first four albums, the band toured extensively in the 1970s.
-At that time they chartered a private jet, nicknamed The Starship, that carried the band's name and later added the famous 'Swan Song' winged Apollo image on the tail.
+At that time they chartered a private jet, nicknamed the Starship, that carried the band's name and later added the famous 'Swan Song' winged Apollo image on the tail.
 Going to California turned into a ritual of wildness and excess, most notably at the Hyatt House hotel on the Sunset strip in Los Angeles, known colloquially as the "Riot House" for a series of some most exciting off-stage events, such as riding a motorcycle inside the hotel and throwing TV set out of the window.
-Another scandal known as the 'shark episode', down by the seaside, in a Seattle hotel, had contributed to their enormous popularity.
 One of their concerts under a heavy thunderstorm in Florida ended with police using tear gas, and led to a temporary pause in their concert tours.

 During the 70s their career was interrupted several times by accidents, deaths and other unfortunate events.
-In 1980 John Bonham was getting sick again and again, until he shook many by his death, leaving others dazed and confused.
-It was nobody's fault but his.
+In September 198O on the eve of an American tour, John Bonham accidentally died from pulmonary oedema after a day of drinking.
 In December 1980, Led Zeppelin disbanded, albeit the public could still feel their presence.
 In 1982 a collection of out-takes from various sessions from the 70s was released as their last album, Coda.
-During the 80s the remaining three members experienced a serious communication breakdown, until they briefly united for a short set in 1985, and once again, in 1988, to play with Bonham's son, Jason, for the Atlantic Records 40th Anniversary show.
+During the 80s the remaining three members experienced a serious communication breakdown, until they briefly united for a short set in 1985, and once again, in 1988, with Bonham's son, Jason, for the Atlantic Records 40th Anniversary show.

 In 1994 Page and Plant showed their softer side when they performed live together on 'MTV Unplugged', which was released the same year as album titled 'No quarter'.
 Then they made an international tour with an orchestra.
 In 1995 Page and Plant were joined by Jones when the band was indicted into the Rock and Roll Hall of Fame, albeit the three former band-mates did not perform together.
 By that time Jimmy Page as well as Robert Plant had pursued individual careers touring and recording with their own bands.